- Search The Registry

 On this date in 2005, the United States Senate issued a resolution addressing their delay in voting against American lynching.

 The decree voiced regret for the chamber's unwillingness for decades to pass a law stopping lynching in America.
 Lynching has taken the lives of over 5,000 known people and thousands more who were never documented.
 The non-binding measure apologizes for the government’s failure and expresses the "most solemn regrets of the Senate to the descendants of victims of lynching."
-The legislative resolution was sponsored by Democratic Senator Mary Landrieu of Louisiana.
+Democratic Senator Mary Landrieu of Louisiana sponsored the legislative resolution.

 In the past, efforts for such legislation were victims of Senate filibusters.
 Non-passage has spanned seven presidents between 1890 and 1952.
 Landrieu called lynching and mob violence "an American form of terrorism" documented in at least 46 states.